hyoungjoojin/notes/content/algorithms/competitive-prgramming/algorithms/_index.md

   - [ ] Baekjoon 24480 (Silver 2): Visit the nodes in descending order.

 ### Breadth-First Search (BFS)

+#### Shortest Path

+If the graph is unweighted, BFS can be used to find the shortest path from a starting node to all other nodes in the graph.

+**Problems**

+- Find the distance from vertex $a$ to $b$ in an unweighted graph.
+  - [ ] Baekjoon 2644 (Silver 2)

+#### BFS on Grid

+**Problems**

+- Given a grid that has walls and open spaces, find the area of each connected component of open spaces.
+  - [ ] Baekjoon 3184 (Silver 1): There are elements $a$ and $b$ in the open spaces, and for each connected component the minority element gets removed.
+Count the number of remaining elements.

 #### BFS on Number Line